-For comparison, the median income for all those with a bachelor’s degree was $55,000 and the unemployment rate was 2.8 percent, according to the data Bankrate analyzed.
+By comparison, the median income for all Americans holding at least a bachelor’s degree in 2019 was $54,000, and the jobless rate was 2.7 percent, according to the data Bankrate analyzed.

-The stage isn’t set quite as nicely for those with a degree in the arts.
-Art majors claim six of the bottom spots on Bankrate’s ranking.
+The financial stage isn’t set quite as neatly for those with degrees in the arts.
+Art-related majors are clustered in the bottom spots of our ranking.

 Making the college major decision

-In general, research shows that earning a college degree still pays off in the long run even considering the rising costs.
-Students can take steps to make sure their investment in their education is worth it, says Greg McBride, CFA, Bankrate chief financial analyst.
+Students can take steps to make sure their investment in college education pays off, says Greg McBride, CFA, Bankrate’s chief financial analyst.